Your Faculty Advisor

 Get to know your advisor.
 Even if you have no problems, it is still a good idea to introduce yourself to your advisor and to drop by to see him or her from time to time, if only to say that all is going well.
 Your faculty advisor is there to help you and is eager to do so.
 See your advisor at least once a semester.

 All faculty members have their office hours posted on the Faculty Office Hours page and the bulletin board outside the psychology office.
 Barring illness, you should find them available then.
-If you have any difficulty finding your advisor or have any other major difficulties, the Psychology Undergraduate Advising Head Joseph Cunningham will be happy to see you.
+If you have any difficulty finding your advisor or have any other major difficulties, the Psychology Undergraduate Advising Head Dr. Ellen Wright will be happy to see you.

 Petitions for Changes in Requirements